“Don’t ask what the world needs. Ask what makes you come alive and go do it. Because what the world needs is people who have come alive.”

 - Disconnect.
 When we are online and sitting in front of a computer or a smart phone during so much of our day then it is easy to miss what else we can do with our time and attention.
 So disconnect more to connect in real life more fully.
 Disconnect to find other activities you may want to try.
 Disconnect to just get a break and to come back on Monday or a few weeks later with renewed enthusiasm and energy.

 - Exercise.
 You are not just a mind.
 You are a body too.
 So take care of it.
 Do some pushups.
 Go out walking or running for just a bit at first.
 Play a sport.
-You’ll come alive more and your mind will become more relaxed and focused too.
+You’ll come alive more and your mind will become more centered and focused.

 - Find your passion.
 Painting.
 Making and performing music.
 Writing.
 Playing soccer.
 Helping people out.
 Traveling.
 Being the best parent you can be.
 Or something entirely else.
 Explore what you are passionate about and make sure you regularly free up time and space for it in your life.